aakamishra/RayICV/README.md

-# iolaus
+# Iolaus

-Improving Cross-Validation using Back-tracking on a Distributed ML-Training Framework
+## Introduction

+Iolaus implements an optimization to cross-validation by using backtracking on a distributed ML training framework.

+## Environment Setup

 Install dev environment:
 ```bash